mrigankpawagi/LeanearTemporalLogic/README.md

 ### Planned goals

-- Proving a theorem about Relating Finite Trace and Trace Inclusion
+- Proving a theorem about Relating Finite Trace and Trace Inclusion (WIP)
 - Formalizing liveness properties and related results
 - Formalizing fairness and related results
 - Defining more derived operators for LTL, like release and weak until, and proving related results